Open Channel Flow: Uniform Flow

 Estimating the Chezy Coefficient

 The Chezy coefficient (CC) is not a constant; it depends on the roughness of the channel and the hydraulic radius.
-Several empirical formulas exist to determine CC.
+Several empirical formulas exist to determine CC, including Manning's relation for CC, Bazin's formula, and Kutter's formula.

 C=1nR1/6C = \frac{1}{n} R^{1/6}

-• Bazin's Formula: An older empirical formula where CC depends on an experimental roughness parameter mm:
+An empirical formula where the Chezy coefficient depends on an experimental roughness parameter.

 C=871+mRC = \frac{87}{1 + \frac{m}{\sqrt{R}}}

-• Kutter's Formula: A more complex empirical formula historically used before Manning became standard, depending on slope (SS), hydraulic radius (RR), and a roughness factor nn.
+Kutter's formula is a more complex empirical equation historically used before Manning became standard.
+It expresses the Chezy coefficient CC as a function of the slope (SS), hydraulic radius (RR), and the roughness factor (nn).

 • Clean concrete: n0.013n \approx 0.013